whitneyshine/Credit_Risk_Analysis/README.md

 Reviewing the data outputs, the two models that stand out in their performance are the BalancedRandomForestClassifier and EasyEnsembleClassifier - with EasyEnsembleClassifier being the heavyweight of all models.<br>

-The F1 score, also called the harmonic mean, can be characterized as a single summary statistic of precision and sensitivity.<br>
+The F1 score, also called the harmonic mean, can be characterized as a single summary statistic of precision and sensitivity.
+The F1 score can be used to assess a model's performance and reviewing the two models we see that the BalancedRandomForestClassifier scored an overall average/total score of 0.93 and the EasyEnsembleClassifier scored an overall average/total score of 0.97.<br>

 As always, I appreciate the trust and patience as I worked through this project.
 If further information, analysis, or discussion is needed - please do not hestitate to reach out to me.